mmarvin3/Project-3-Application-Frontend/README.md

 <img src="https://i.imgur.com/T9PDInob.png" alt="David Barbour"/>
 * Responsible for managing version control. </br>
 * Created wireframe for site design and flow.</br>
-* Wrote all components and routes for the front-end using React. </br>
+* Wrote all components and routes for the frontend using React. </br>

 * You can contact me here:
 [Linkedin.com](https://www.linkedin.com/in/david-barbour/)